anthony-meza/anthony-meza.github.io/_pages/about.md

 ## About Me

 I am a Physical Oceanography PhD candidate in the MIT–WHOI Joint Program.
 My research focuses on how global ocean circulation and its drivers influence the distribution of heat and other tracers.
-I am particularly interested in understanding, identifying, and quantifying variability in the abyssal circulation using numerical simulations and observational records.
+I am particularly interested in understanding, identifying, and quantifyingvariability in the abyssal circulation over the modern era through numerical simulations and observations.

 Before starting my PhD, I earned an A.S. in Mathematics from Fullerton College and a B.S. in Mathematics from the University of California, Irvine.